Jonathan-Temkin/CS410_Group_Project/README.md

 # Or run: python generate_config.py

 # 3. Run the UI
+python main.py
 python app.py

+This tells you where to go to interact with the UI (e.g., "Running on http://127.0.0.1:5000", visit this address in a browser)

 # Or use the helper script (activates venv automatically):
 ./run.sh
 ```
 This will download data, build indexes, and run a test query with all three fusion methods (RRF, Linear, Hybrid).
-Results are displayed in the terminal.

 ## Project Overview